mohammadjuryMENA/Multi-Agent-RAG-System-for-Government-Regulation-Search---AiXplain/README.md

 This project implements a multi-agent RAG system that:
 - Answers user queries about government regulations, legal codes, and public health policies.
 - Retrieves, summarizes, and analyzes information from multiple sources (datasets, APIs, uploaded documents).
-- Integrates with external APIs (e.g., Federal Register, CourtListener) and custom tools for advanced search and summarization.
+- Integrates with external APIs (e.g., Federal Register, Harvard Caselaw Access Project) and custom tools for advanced search and summarization.
 - Supports extensible agent and tool architecture for future enhancements.

 ---